prasanna1225/SnakeGame/README.md

 # SnakeGame
-I Developed The snake game using HTML, CSS, JavaScript.
+I Developed the snake game using HTML, CSS, JavaScript.